iro4sohho/sityou/SuperchatCalculator.md

 ## SuperchatCalculator
-+ aggregates the amount of SuperChat for each currency.
++ aggregates the amount of Superchat for each currency.

 ### Returns
 dict<br> { currency_symbol : amount }<br>